astrohart/MFR/MFR.Settings.Configuration.Mappers.Interfaces/README.md

 One of the
 [ConfigurationStringMapperType](#T-MFR-Settings-Configuration-Mappers-Constants-ConfigurationStringMapperType 'MFR.Settings.Configuration.Mappers.Constants.ConfigurationStringMapperType')
-enumeration values that defines what type of mapper object this is.
+enumeration values that defines what type of mapper object this.

 <a name='M-MFR-Settings-Configuration-Mappers-Interfaces-IConfigurationStringMapper-Map-System-String-'></a>
 ### Map(input) `method`